-The closest of all, this one is only an hour away.
+The closest of all, this one, is only an hour away.
 Bigger than Aquila at 10,000 hectares and more budget-friendly, this is yet again a zoo.
-And, most people make mention of the fact that most of the land is being turned into vineyards.
+And, most people mention that most of the land is being turned into vineyards.
 If you insist on taking part in any of these safari-like experiences, this is probably the best option and only for a day.
 Given its proximity and price, it won’t break your heart.
 This one’s so tame you can even drive yourself through the park if you choose to.

-If you don’t care that the animals are not running around wild, then you won’t be disappointed.
+If you don’t care that the animals are not running wild, you won’t be disappointed.
 Likewise, if you want a selfie, then you’ll be happy.
-If you are looking to see the big five in their natural environment, then you need to head to Kruger National Park.
-Realistically I would have to say save your money, it’s just not worth it.
+If you see the big five in their natural environment, you need to head to Kruger National Park.
+Realistically I would have to say save your money.
+It’s just not worth it.

-And, if you are looking to meet the penguins they are located at Table Mountain National Park in Boulders.
+If you are looking to meet the penguins, they are located at Table Mountain National Park in Boulders.
 I highly recommend you add visiting these guys to your list while in Cape Town.
 It will cost you nothing to visit other than transportation there and back.
-We took an Uber and it was about $20 each way.
+We took an Uber, and it was about $20 each way.

 Looking for more posts on Africa Start here:

 - Big Five African Wildlife & Conservation Volunteer Experience